Colorado more than doubles proportion of women on boards since 2011

 We salute the Colorado CEOs and board directors for achieving their ambitious target set in 2016, of a 50 percent improvement in the representation of women in board positions within three years.

-Colorado is making slow progress
+Colorado is making progress at a faster rate

-Colorado is committed to marked improvement
+Colorado is committed to marked improvement in gender board diversity

 In March 2017, Colorado became the 4th state to pass a Legislative Resolution encouraging more women on boards.
 The resolution with voluntary targets to meet by 2020 passed with bipartisan support from the House and Senate.

 Would you like to know how many women are on each of Colorado public company boards?